Animadversio/Animadversio.github.io/_tech_note/Translate-matlab-into-python-numpy.md

     * But the objects will be formed in a reference array, and you feed the reference back to the file to get the object into python.
 See [Refs in h5py](http://docs.h5py.org/en/latest/refs.html).
 * `.npy` format could be read in matlab

+For more detailed exposition on this topic, see the other notes [Data Transport between Python Matlab](Data-Transport-Python-Matlab.md), [Matlab Python Hybrid Programming](Matlab-Python-Hybrid-Programming.md)